clokep/relapse/docs/setup/installation.md

 ```

 ... substituting an appropriate value for `--server-name` and choosing whether
-or not to report usage statistics (hostname, Synapse version, uptime, total
+or not to report usage statistics (hostname, Relapse version, uptime, total
 users, etc.) to the developers via the `--report-stats` argument.

 This command will generate you a config file that you can then customise, but it will